 If any one of the bartenders had opted to drink fewer drinks, or hit the hay an hour earlier, they could have taken the challenge easily.
 But, cocktails and sleep deprivation were the great equalizers and no one had a good round.
 Out of 60 drink poured there were only 2 perfect pours.
 Even worse, every Negroni poured was short.
 It wasn’t pretty, but it was equal.

 Afterwards there was the written test that really tested their depth of knowledge on gin.
 Definitely not an easy test, and looking over a copy of the exam, I would have failed.
 If I studied Gary Regans’ Gin Compendium that might have helped.

 For the most part, it was an easier day than Day 1 challenge wise, but because of the previous nights celebratory mood the bartenders, I suspect, found it far more challenging than it appeared to me.

 After a quick break and a beer at a brassier near the hotel, our G’Vine hosts took us through the old part of Cognac and down to the river for a boat cruise to the Michelin rated La Ribaudiere restaurant for diner.

-Now the cruise started off with Gin & Tonics and was relatively quiet, but aged octogenarians these bartenders are not.
+Now the cruise started off with Gin and Tonics and was relatively quiet, but aged octogenarians these bartenders are not.
 It started off with one song and ended up with a nearly naked Australian sing Waltzing Matilda on the stern of the boat.
 Surprisingly it gets even more interesting, there are even pictures*.
-More on that in the wrap up post, because there is still Day 3 to discuss and the winner of the G'Vine Connoisseur Program.
+More on that in the wrap up post, because there is still Day 3 to discuss and the winner of the G’Vine Connoisseur Program.